kghose/groho/docs/tutorial.md

 ------------------------------------------------------------------------
 Ship A, a slow boat (ship with limited fuel and acceleration that falls most of it's trip) is transfering from the asteroid belt to Mars.
-We want to intercept the slow boat using Shib B, a torch ship launched from Earth.
+We want to intercept the slow boat using Ship B, a torch ship launched from Earth.

 - First we'll develop the Ship A flight plan, de-orbiting and falling to mars transfer
 - We'll then copy over the flight plan we developed earlier and add an interaction event and tweak it until the interaction event is satisfied.